watheia/vertx-mesh-wa/README.md

 ## Getting Started

-First, update the docker image name in `build.gradle` to point to your own Docker registry, then run `gradlew build dockerTag dockerPush` to build the image and push it out to your own registry.
+First, update the docker image name in `build.gradle` to point to your own Docker registry, then run `gradlew build deploy` to build the image and push it out to your own registry.

 ## Roadmap